 THE 2017 VETERINARY EDUCATION FOR TOMORROW (VET) Festival celebrated a record turnout this year, opening its gates to over 1,400 delegates.
 The 36 speakers, chosen by Professor Noel Fitzpatrick, educated and enthused delegates in the themed tents for two days at Loseley Park, Guildford.
 On Friday, the CPD tents were full to the brim with delegates all through the day, not just by people seeking refuge during the morning’s torrential rain.
 Wellness was the theme for this third event and a whole stream was dedicated to the topic.
-Dr Laura Woodward, a veterinary surgeon and therapeutic counsellor, attracted a large crowd to her talks on mindfulness, emotional intelligence and coping with stress in the veterinary workplace.
-Dr Woodward opened by explaining the need for counselling in the veterinary profession – a profession where the suicide rate is four times that of the general public, and a high percentage of individuals often seriously consider quitting for good.
+Dr. Laura Woodward, a veterinary surgeon, and therapeutic counselor attracted a large crowd to her talks on mindfulness, emotional intelligence, and coping with stress in the veterinary workplace.
+Dr. Woodward opened by explaining the need for counseling in the veterinary profession – a profession where the suicide rate is four times that of the general public, and a high percentage of individuals often seriously consider quitting for good.

-Dr Woodward reiterated that we need to get rid of the “blame culture” and work more as a team; we need to be more open about the issues we face, and more support must be made available to veterinary professionals.
+Dr. Woodward reiterated that we need to get rid of the “blame culture” and work more as a team; we need to be more open about the issues we face, and more support must be made available to veterinary professionals.
 She highlighted the benefits of mindfulness, a stress-reducing exercise described by its father, Jon Kabat- Zinn, as “paying attention on purpose in the present moment, as if your life depends on it”.
-Mindfulness can be practised in several different ways to help you work more efficiently and save time in the long-term.
-The first means is though formal meditation; for example, meditating for an hour, movement meditations (like yoga), or group exchanges.
-Dr Woodward is more of an advocate for informal meditation.
+Mindfulness can be practiced in several different ways to help you work more efficiently and save time in the long term.
+The first means is through formal meditation; for example, meditating for an hour, movement meditations (like yoga), or group exchanges.
+Dr. Woodward is more of an advocate for informal meditation.
 “Any activity can be mindful if you focus on it in a mindful way,” she said.
 Suggestions included playing mindful tennis, doing mindful poem-reading, or even trying your hand at mindful tooth-brushing.